U-Shift/Transport-Demand-Modelling/4-ClusterAnalysis.md

 **5. Centroid method**

-The similarity between two clusters is the distance between its centroids.
+The centroid method considers the similarity between two clusters as the distance between its centroids.

 ``` r
 modelcen <- hclust(distance, "centroid")